space space space

 “Jesus said to them, “Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you do not have life within you. . . .
 Whoever eats My flesh and drinks My blood remains in Me and I in him” (John 6:53, 56).

 Therefore, attend Mass every Sunday and on every holy day of obligation.
-Receive the Eucharist on the tongue, not in your hands, and only from the hands of a priest (or deacon).
 Wear modest and reverent dress clothing: for both men and women, jeans, sneakers, shorts, shirts or jackets with sports or political insignia, and visible tattoos are grave defilements of reverence; and for women in particular, leggings, slacks, short skirts, bare shoulders, and low necklines are all grave defilements of reverence.
-Also, women should cover their heads with a scarf or chapel veil before entering the church.
-Be careful to arrive on time (before the priest enters the sanctuary); if you do arrive late, do not receive the Eucharist.
+Also, before entering a church, women should cover their heads with a scarf or chapel veil, and men should uncover their heads by removing their hats, beanies, or anything else covering their heads.
 When you enter the church, look at the tabernacle and genuflect, saying silently, “My Lord and my God.”
+Be careful to arrive on time (before the priest enters the sanctuary), and if you do arrive late, do not receive the Eucharist.
+When you do receive the Eucharist, receive on the tongue, not in your hands, and only from the hands of a priest (or deacon).
 Do not leave before the dismissal, and, when you leave, look at the tabernacle and genuflect, saying silently, “My Lord and my God.”

 IF YOU WANT to live a Christian life, then adore and receive Christ with chaste purity of heart, making the Eucharist the core of your life.

 scourgedWhen Christ shed His blood for us, He fulfilled a triple purpose.
 First, He gave us life—that is, freedom from our bondage to Satan and sin.
+In His empathic sacrifice, He took upon Himself all the sins of humanity—from the beginning of creation to the end of creation—and healed them with the pure love of His own death.
 Christ’s death was a glorious mystery that reverberated from Heaven down to earth, for “obliterating the bond [of Original Sin] against us, with its legal claims, which was opposed to us, He also removed it from our midst, nailing it to the cross” (Colossians 2:14).
 Second, this redemption worked in Christ’s death was an example to us.
 It showed us, in a way that no event in the world has ever shown before or since, how we, in our hearts—the very hearts God has created—and through our own free will, constantly injure others and defile, mock, and execute divine love in every moment of our lives.
 Third, Christ died in order to be raised again, to show us that God raises into His glory only those who, without obstinacy or presumption, without cunning or intrigue, without strife or schism, empty themselves of all their social illusions in humble, obedient service to Him.

 IF YOU WANT to live a Christian life, then meditate on Christ’s Passion, fulfilling His commands, participating in His mission, and, by repeating what He suffered, being filled with Him, over and over, day after day, praying for the salvation of all (even your enemies), persevering until the end, without respite, in the great battle against evil.